-Statement of Issue Position in 2022 Outlook Material uncertainty related to going concern The bank incurred a net loss of KES 304,906,000 (2020 KES 277,073,000) resulting into a reported accumulated deficit of KES 3,286,876 (2020 KES 2,891,962,000) and as of that date the bank had a regulatory capital to risk weighted assets ratio of 5.3% (2020: 9.2%) against a regulatory minimum required of 14.5.
+Statement of Issue Position in 2023 Outlook Material uncertainty related to going concern The Bank continued to register poor performance in its operations.
+During the year under review, the bank incurred a loss of KES 459,319,000 (2021 KES 304,906,000) resulting into a reported accumulated losses of KES 3,880,310,000 (2021 KES 3,286,876,000) and as of that date the bank had a regulatory capital to risk weighted assets ratio of 1.27% (2021: 5.3%) against a regulatory minimum required of 14.5.
+The current liabilities balance of Ksh.14,472,684,000 exceeded current assets of Ksh.14,431,655,000 by Ksh.41,029,000 and continued operations depend on Government support.
 These conditions alongside other matters disclosed under the same note are indicative of the Bank's inability to continue as a going concern.
-Business plan was negatively affected by capital and liquidity to increase customer numbers and grow non funded income.
-The Bank also plans to significantly grow its deposits and net advances to increase interest revenue.
-Raising additional capital to finance growth and maintain healthy prudential ratios is of paramount importance.
-The Board is engaging the National Treasury and other potential shareholders to inject additional capital in the Bank to ensure compliance with the prudential capital ratios.
-The National Treasury, the majority shareholder with 93.4%, is committed to continue to support the Bank to meet regulatory capital ratios and implement the 2023 business plan.
+2023 to 2027 strategic plan was negatively affected by lack of capital and liquidity challenges, the Bank recorded improved performance compared to 2022 by reduced losses by 8% from the KES 435 million in 2022 to KES 398 in 2023.
+The total regulatory capital to risk weighted assets ratio was however The Board and management have put in place an aggressive five-year strategic plan for the period 2023 to 2027.
+The strategy is anchored on five strategic pillars; business growth, brand positioning, people, asset quality and leveraging on technology to grow and turn around the Bank.
+Raising additional capital to finance growth and maintain healthy regulatory ratios is of paramount importance.
+The Board has been in constant engagement with the National Treasury the majority shareholder and other shareholders to inject additional capital in the bank to ensure compliance with the regulatory capital ratios.
+The National Treasury, the majority shareholder with 93.4%, is committed to continue to support the bank to meet regulatory capital ratios and implement the 2023-2027 strategic plan.